SHASHWATJHA1234567890/MCP261-Assignments-/README.md

 Basic ML Algorithms (MCP-261)

-This repository contains, all the code implementation of all algorithms and optimization techniques the taught in the course MCP-261.
+This repository contains, the code implementation of all algorithms and optimization techniques taught in the course MCP-261.
 These include:

 1) GD
 2) SGD